xmos/vocalfusion-avs-setup/README.md

 # xCORE VocalFusion Kits for Amazon AVS on a Raspberry Pi

-This repository provides a simple-to-use automated script to install the Amazon AVS SDK on a Raspberry Pi and configure the Raspberry Pi to use the **xCORE VocalFusion Kits for Amazon AVS**.
+This repository provides a simple-to-use automated script to install the Amazon AVS SDK on a Raspberry Pi and configure the Raspberry Pi to use the appropriate **xCORE VocalFusion Kit for Amazon AVS**.

-The XMOS **xCORE VocalFusion Kits for Amazon AVS** provide far-field voice capture using the XMOS XVF3000, XVF3100, XVF3500, XVF3510 and XVF3610 voice processors.
+The XMOS **xCORE VocalFusion Kit for Amazon AVS** provides far-field voice capture using one of the XMOS XVF3000, XVF3100, XVF3500, XVF3510 or XVF3610 voice processors.

 Combined with a Raspberry Pi running the Amazon Alexa Voice Service (AVS) Software Development Kit (SDK), these kits allow you to quickly prototype and evaluate talking with Alexa.